Jimmydalecleveland/webpack-starters/README.md

 Here are some other things this project supports:

+- Latest stable ES version transpiling through `@babel/preset-env` and `babel-loader`.
+- JSX syntax through `@babel/preset-react` and `babel-loader`.
-- .jsx file extensions, and importing them without adding the extension
+- .jsx file extensions, and importing them without adding the extension.
-- importing `.css` files into javascript files.
+- importing `.css` files into javascript files through `css-loader`.
+- Sass: `.scss` and `.sass` formats through `sass-loader`.
 - importing images (including `.svg`) through `import` syntax in javascript and `url()` syntax in css.
 - automatically inlining images less than 8kb (webpack default, which is configurable) into the javascript bundle output.
 Anything over 8kb will be created as a resource file in the final output folder.
+- `html-webpack-plugin` for outputting an `index.html` from a template for proper production builds support.
+- `clean-webpack-plugin` for automatic cleanup of the output directory (`dist/`) on each build.

 ## Start using for a new project, or playground